-Reduced time by targeting 70%. - Reduce handling/response time for connected comprehensive intermodal offers - $\circ$ $\;$ Reduced time by at least 50%. - Reduced energy consumption and reduced footprint through less stops at borders o Reduced energy consumption by a minimum of 10%.
+Reduced time by targeting 70%. - Reduce handling/response time for connected comprehensive multimodal offers o Reduced time by at least 50%. - Reduced energy consumption and reduced footprint through increased use of multimodal railways transport - Reduced energy consumption by a minimum of 10%.